 - Embedded video script that is loaded on HTTP instead of HTTPS

-Where to check mixed contents?
+Where to check mixed or insecure content?

 To know if your site contains the mixed content error

-- Simply right-click or Ctrl+SHIFT+I on your web page
+-Simply right-click or Ctrl+SHIFT+I on your web page

-- Choose the ‘inspect‘ option from the series of options displayed
+-Choose the ‘inspect‘ option from the series of options displayed

-- A page will pop open on the right side of the page.
+-A page will pop open on the right side of the page.

-- Click on the console tab.
+-Click on the console tab.
 If your site has any mixed content error, it will be displayed here.

 Upon activation, navigate to the settings page of the SSL insecure content fixer plugin to get it configured.

-- Capture all.
+- Capture all